 Home birth services these will continue to be available on a case by case basis.
 All community antenatal and postnatal clinics at Cossham are unaffected and running as normal.

 All calls to Cossham Birth Centre from women in labour are being diverted to Mendip Birth Centre.

-No, this is a temporary measure while we recruit more midwives to ensure appropriate staffing levels are in place for all areas of our services.
-We remain absolutely committed to reopen Cossham Birth Centre as soon as it is safe to do so.
+No, this is a temporary measure while we recruit more midwives and review the overall staffing model to ensure appropriate and flexible staffing levels are in place for all areas of our services.
+We are very proud of Cossham Birth Centre and we remain absolutely committed to reopen as soon as it is safe and sustainable to do so.

 I really wanted to have a natural birth which is why I chose Cossham, will I be made to have a medicalised birth now I have to go to Southmead due to lack of space at the Mendip Birth Centre?

 The current numbers of women giving birth at Cossham Birth Centre equate to around one per day and this can be comfortably accommodated on Mendip Birth Centre with women transferring to a single postnatal room following birth, freeing up the birthing suite and pool for women in labour.

 Will I get the same level of care as I would have had if I had gone to Cossham?

 Absolutely, the Cossham Birth Centre Midwives have joined the Mendip Birth Centre team to ensure the midwifery philosophy of care is strengthened and available to women who have booked for Cossham.

 I’m worried that the closure of Cossham will mean Southmead will be overcrowded and I might not get a bed?

 Cossham Birth Centre has four birthing suites with births averaging one per day.
 The Maternity Unit at Southmead has increased their capacity with six additional antenatal beds.